Fred Feast: Later roles

 After leaving Coronation Street, Feast went on to play knackerman Jeff Mallock in a three-year stint in the BBC1 series All Creatures Great and Small, taking over from Frank Birch.

-Dogged by ill health for most of the 1990s, he made a short-lived comeback starting in 1996 when Liz Dawn asked him to play the bartender in her video Liz Dawn's House Party.
+Feast was dogged by ill health for most of the 1990s, and had a malignant tumour removed from his throat after cancer was diagnosed.
+He made a short-lived comeback starting in 1996 when Liz Dawn asked him to play the barman in her video Liz Dawn's House Party.
 An appearance on the regional celebrity Yorkshire TV quiz show Cryer's Crackers followed, as did a guest role in Heartbeat in 1998.
 The same year he took on the small role of pigeon fancier Arthur in the hit film Little Voice, set in Scarborough and starring Brenda Blethyn, Jane Horrocks, Ewan McGregor, Michael Caine and Jim Broadbent.
 Feast also appeared in pantomimes, and on television chat shows during his two-year return in the public eye.

 Death

-Feast died of abdominal cancer on 25 June 1999, aged 69.
+Feast died on 25 June 1999, aged 69, after his last illness which involved major abdominal surgery.
 This was less than six months after his character, Fred Gee, had been officially proclaimed as having died (offscreen) on Coronation Street, though the character had not been seen onscreen for almost 15 years.